 It's fine of your mangos aren't ripe when you purchase them.
 Just make sure to allow them to ripen on your counter before using, because the unripe fruit will be hard and fibrous, and it won't work for this recipe.

 I used Bacardí Carta Blanca (Superior) for this drink.
 It's a classic choice for mojitos, plus it's very easy to find, and it’s affordable.
 Other white rums work fine though, so feel free to substitute your fave.
 Avoid dark, spiced, and flavored rums for this drink.

 To make this Mango Mint Mojito, you’ll need a food processor (or high power blender) to puree the mango, as well as a muddler, jigger, and bar spoon.
 If you don’t have these items, I’d recommend purchasing a cocktail making kit, which will have everything you need to make this drink (and future cocktails).
 You’ll also need a Collins glass (or large highball), plus plenty of ice, for serving the finished drink.

 How to Make a Mango Mojito

-For this mango cocktail, I added a sprig of mint and half a slice of mango.
-Add a little slit in the mango with a sharp knife, so you can perch it on the rim.
-I kept the skin on the mango for a little color, and I love how it looks!
+- Garnish.
+Finish your drink by garnishing it with a sprig of mint and a half slice of mango.
+If you add a little slit in the mango with a sharp knife, you can perch it on the rim.

 And that's all there is to it ... your colorful, gorgeous, (and most importantly) delicious Mango Mojito is ready to sip!
 Wasn't that easy?